TL:DR

 Understanding the Global Landscape of Workplace Harassment Laws

-Workplace harassment is a global issue that affects organizations across industries and regions.
-For HR leaders and compliance teams, understanding workplace harassment laws is not just a legal requirement—it is essential for building trust, protecting employees, and maintaining a healthy workplace culture.
+Workplace harassment affects organizations across industries and regions.
+For HR leaders and compliance teams, understanding workplace harassment laws is a legal requirement and a key driver of workplace trust and safety.

 Workplace Harassment Statistics Every HR Leader Should Know